ZacharyGodfrey/godot-game/game-ideas.md

 ### Weapons

 - Pistol: kills ants with one shot, breaks spiders into several ants, kills scorpions in three shots.
 Close range, unlimited ammo.
 - Rifle: kills everything with one shot, doesn’t break spiders.
-Long range, but limited ammo.
+Long range, limited ammo.

 You can put your weapon away to switch to third-person view and run faster.